Qite/Umbraco-Inception/README.md

 DataType is the umbraco dataType you want to use.
 All the built-in dataTypes of Umbraco are stored as constants in the static class BuiltInUmbracoDataTypes.
 If you have create your own U7 DataType (the cool stuff with AngularJS) then you enter the alias and the dataTypeInstanceName is the name of your dataType instance you configured in the Developer section.

-So if you just to use TextString so can say:
+So if you just want to use TextString, you can say:

 ```csharp
 [UmbracoProperty("My name", "myAlias",BuiltInUmbracoDataTypes.Textbox, null, null)]